What is Retail Marketing?

 As you start examining the right mix of marketing strategies and activities for your business, it might be helpful to examine the 6 Ps of Retail Marketing: Product, Place, Price, Promotion, Personnel, and Presentation.

 One of the first decisions you need to make as a retailer is what product you are going to sell.
 Your products may be physical goods or it might also be a digital good you sell on your website (such as sewing patterns) or a service (such as repairs or classes).
 You will want to carefully consider what mix of products and services make sense at your store.
 For instance, many stores that sell musical instruments also provide repairs on those instruments, along with lessons.

 You’ll also want to consider the breadth and depth of the product lines you offer.
 For example, a clothing store might decide between offering all types of clothing to men, women, and children or specializing deeply in one niche area (i.e. women’s shoes).
 The balance of the type of products you offer will play an important role in the success of your business.
 Factors such as the square footage available in your retail store or minimum order requirements from a vendor may play into the strategy you choose.

 This is typically the physical location where you sell items from (also known as a “brick and mortar” store).
 Generally, the best locations are those with a high amount of traffic and visibility.
-Often these places are found in the business districts of cities.

 Consider factors such as customer parking, access for delivery vehicles, and available infrastructure (such as public transit).
 Another important aspect to analyze is the population of a city and whether the local demand is large enough to support your store entering the community with a substantial enough market share.